 - Enhanced efficiency and transparency of services provided to individuals with increased accountability of provider agencies and direct care workers; and

 - More robust data collection and analysis capabilities.

 What is Missouri Doing?

+There are multiple EVV system designs that meet the requirements of the CURES Act.
+States are allowed to select the system design that best meets the current needs of the state, the service providers and the service recipients.
 In order to comply with the CURES Act, the Missouri Department of Social Services (DSS), MO HealthNet Division (MHD) has opted to pursue an open vendor model, allowing providers of PCS and HHCS to select the EVV vendor which best suits their needs, or to continue to utilize their existing system.
-The implementation of the EVV vendor will not be funded by MHD monies.
+MHD monies will not fund the implementation of the EVV vendor.

 The state has announced the award of a contract for a vendor neutral aggregator solution to compile all data and present it in a standardized format for review and analysis.
 The contract was awarded to Sandata Technologies, LLC.
 Use of the aggregator solution will allow the state to maintain quality oversight while providing flexibility in vendor selection by PCS and HHCS providers.
 Following full implementation of the aggregator solution, state staff as well as designated staff from the PCS and HHCS provider agencies will have access to specific information related to service delivery from the aggregator system.